yegor256/blog/_posts/2017/sep/2017-09-12-evil-object-name-suffix-client.md

   from [Apache HttpComponents](https://hc.apache.org/) as an example.
   However, when the server is more complex, the size of the client also grows.
-There are over 160 (!) methods in `AmazonS3Client` at the time of writing, while it started with only a few dozen just a few <del>years</del> hundred versions ago.
+There are over 160 (!) methods in `AmazonS3Client` at the time of writing, while it started with only a few dozen just a few ~~years~~ hundred versions ago.

   * **It is data focused**.
   The very idea of a client-server relationship is about transferring